 The art and the agony of Subhash Shinde

 PARI volunteer Sanket Jain aims to traverse 300 villages across India and, among other stories, produce this feature: a photograph of a rural scene or event and a sketch of that photograph.
 This is the fifth in the series on PARI.
-Draw the slider either way to see photo or sketch in full
+Draw the slider either way to see the photo or sketch in full

 “I am a duplicate singham [lion; here though it refers to a policeman], but I will make my children real singhams,” says Subhash Shinde, a Bahurupi from Samudrawani village in Maharashtra’s Osmanabad district.
 The Bahurupi are folk artists, traditional story tellers who enact mythological characters or, in more recent times, disguise themselves as policemen, lawyers or doctors for their performances.